 Taiwan's official language is Mandarin Chinese.
-Minnanhua (the southern Min dialect from China's Fujian Province, also referred to as Hokkien or simply "Taiwanese") is also widely spoken on the island, as the greater part of Taiwan's inhabitants are of southern Fujianese descent.
+Taiwanese (also referred to as Hokkien or the southern Min dialect originating in Fujian, China) is also widely spoken on the island, as the greater part of Taiwan's inhabitants descend from settlers of Fujianese descent.
 Smaller groups of Hakka people and various indigenous tribes have also preserved their native languages.
 In addition, many elderly people are conversant in Japanese, having been subjected to Japanese education during the half-century of colonization by Japan prior to 1945.
 English is widely spoken among Taiwan's business community